HAOTIAN89/MEDISCHARGE/README.md

 # MEDISCHARGE: An LLM System for Automatically Generating Discharge Summaries of Clinical Electronic Health Record
-This is the official code repository for the ACL BioNLP 2024 workshop paper: MEDISCHARGE: An LLM System for Automatically Generating Discharge Summaries of Clinical Electronic Health Record
+This is the official code repository for the ACL BioNLP 2024 workshop paper: MEDISCHARGE: An LLM System for Automatically Generating Discharge Summaries of Clinical Electronic Health Record (the link will be released soon)

-Release Soon
+# About MEDISCHARGE
+MEDISCHARGE is an LLM-based system to generate Brief Hospital Course and Discharge Instruction summaries based on a patient’s Electronic Health Record.

+Our system is build on a Meditron-7B with context window extension, ensuring the system can handle cases of variable lengths with high quality.
+When the length of the input exceeds the system input limitation, we use a dynamic information selection framework to automatically extract important sections from the full discharge text.
+Then, extracted sections are removed in increasing order of importance until the input length requirement is met.
+We demonstrate our approach outperforms tripling the size of the context window of the model.

+Our system obtains a 0.289 overall score in the leaderboard, an improvement of 183% compared to the baseline, and a ROUGE-1 score of 0.444, achieving a second place performance in the shared task.